Loading...

 Device Configuration

-To record with SciFi, you will need to first specify the recording configuration using a Synapse JSON file.
-This settings file specifies the nodes in the signal chain, how each node is configured, and how and in what order the nodes are connected.
+To record with SciFi, you will need to first specify the nodes in your recording configuration using a Synapse JSON file.

-Nodes in the signal chain can be arranged in linear or branching configurations, and each node has its own configuration settings.
-For example, the kBroadbandSource node ingests n channels of broadband data at a specified sampling rate and bit depth.
-The input source is identified by peripheral_id.
-Other nodes have their own node-specific configuration settings.
+Signal chains can be arranged in linear or branching configurations, and each node in the chain has its own configuration settings.
+For example, the kBroadbandSource node ingests n channels of broadband data at a specified sampling rate and bit depth, and input source is identified by peripheral_id.

 Axon GPIO Configuration

-External event inputs from peripheral Axon devices are specified using the GPIO type flag when specifying your channel inputs.
+External event inputs to peripheral Axon devices are specified using the GPIO type flag when specifying your channel inputs in the configuration JSON file.
 Axon GPIOs support TTL signaling with a maximum input voltage of +5V, and a HIGH/LOW threshold of +1.5V.
-GPIOs are acquired alongside neural data from the same Axon adapter using the same sampling rate.
+GPIO channels are recorded alongside neural data channels from the same Axon adapter using the same sampling rate.
 This ensures sub-millisecond synchronization precision.

-Currently, Axon GPIOs can only be used to receive data and are only available on the Axon Omnetics adapter.
+Currently, Axon GPIOs are input only and are only available on the Axon Omnetics adapter.

 Example Configuration